Managing data access for Security Lake subscribers - Amazon Security Lake

 • ram:UpdateResourceShare

-In addition to the preceding list, you also need permissions for the following actions to notify subscribers when new data is written to the data lake:
+In addition to the preceding list, you also need permission to perform the following actions:

 • events:CreateApiDestination